MrMiniou/ICS4U_2021-2022/ICS3U/Days 06-07/Note 2 - Sets.md

 print(5 in numbers)  # prints False
 ```

-We can empty a set by remove any items it may have using `clear()`.
+We can empty a set by remove any items it may have using `.clear()`.

 ```python
 numbers = {1, 4, 7, 12, 19}